apache/sling-whiteboard/modeling/docs/explainer.md

   - navTitle (string)
 ```

-In addition to Sling's resource type, Sling Modeling Framework allows to model the DataModel based on JCR node types as well.
+In addition to Sling's resource type, Sling Type System allows to model the DataTypes based on JCR node types as well.
 This is done by also implementing and registering PropertyProvider with the appropriate OSGi service property.

 For example for `cq:PageContent` primary node type: